backstage/backstage/docs/features/techdocs/configuring-ci-cd.md

 npx @techdocs/cli generate --no-docker --source-dir PATH_TO_REPO --output-dir ./site
 ```

-`PATH_TO_REPO` should be the location where the prepare step above clones the
+`PATH_TO_REPO` should be the location in the file path where the prepare step above clones the
 repository.

 ## 4. Publish step